Trust Spicer® lubricant to protect your universal joint and slip assemblies.

 In order to minimize the potential for driveline failure, including driveline separation, you must:

-- Carefully review the lubrication specifications in this brochure and lube manual located in our Literature Library.
+- Carefully review the lubrication specifications on this web page and lube manual located here.

 - Make sure you use only approved lubricants.
 We recommend Spicer® ultra-premium synthetic grease.

 - Make sure you lubricate at recommended intervals.